Customs requirements, duties and VAT you must pay to export goods to a 'third country' outside the EU.

 Preferential trade agreements

-If you are exporting to a third country, which has a preferential trade agreement in place with the EU, you need to provide your customer with proof of the origin of the products in order to support the claim to preference at the time of importation.
-You must normally complete form EUR1.
+If you’re exporting to a third country, which has a preferential trade agreement in place with the EU, you need to provide your customer with proof of the origin of the products in order to support the claim to preference at the time of importation.
+You normally need to complete form EUR1.
 However, if the value of the goods is below a specified value, you can include the origin declaration on an invoice.
-To find out more about how trade preferences work, see the guide on importing and exporting using trade preferences.

 You can also apply to become approved to make your own preferential origin declarations on invoices for consignments of any value.
 Read about European Community preferences: export procedures in Notice 827.